steog88/PhysBiblio/README.md

 To install PhysBiblio into your computer, the easiest way is to use `pip` and the official python repositories.
 If you do not have `pip` installed in your system, see [this page](https://pip.pypa.io/en/stable/installing/).

-Please note that at the moment `PySide2` is only available for `python` versions 2.7+ (not for Windows) and 3.5+.
+Please note that at the moment `PySide2` is only available for `python` versions 2.7+ (not for Windows) and 3.6+.
-Other python versions are therefore not supported.
+Other python versions are therefore not supported, newer ones instead may require `PySide6`.

 #### Python
 Simply use (user only install)